 A common question we get when someone has chosen burial of cremated remains is whether the ashes of their pets can be buried with them.
 The answer is YES!
-Based on the amount of additional ashes added (we’ve had multiple pets added to someone’s grave) —we add the appropriate amount of the Let Your Love Grow amendment, which results in a slight increase in cost.
+Based on the amount of additional ashes added (we’ve had multiple pets added to their human’s grave) —we may need to add additional soil amendment, which would incur a slight increase in cost.

 One of the things that makes green burial so special is the intentional process of inviting guests to be hands on in the burial process.
 When doing a burial of cremated remains at the Sanctuary, guests are invited to personally mix the cremains of their loved one with the soil amendment at the gravesite, in one of our beautiful ceremonial bowls.
 The mixture is then added directly into the grave (an urn isn’t used).
 Afterward, we take turns placing earth back into the grave until the grave is fully closed.
 Folks have the option of bringing fresh cut flowers, which can be used to decorate the grave.
 And if the family has arranged it ahead of time, they can pick a stone from the selection we provide and have it engraved, so that the engraved stone can also be placed at the grave during the burial process.
 As always, we encourage our guests to be as involved with the burial as possible (up to their comfort level).

 While we currently enjoy and thoroughly endorse Let Your Love Grow, we anticipate that the technology of soil amendments will continue to improve.
 If and when they do, we will update our product accordingly: we remain committed to the most ecologically sound solutions, while keeping in mind what’s best for your budget.
 For more information on the cost of burial of cremated remains, please see our price list.
 A soil amendment is included in a purchase of a burial or scattering of cremated remains.